echronos/echronos/components/rigel/docs.md

 Since each application configures the RTOS to its specific requirements, this document refers to the combination of RTOS and application code simply as the *system*.

 In terms of its functionality, the RTOS is a task-based operating system that multiplexes the available CPU time between tasks.
-Since it is non-preemptive, tasks exeute on the CPU until they voluntarily relinquish the CPU by calling an appropriate RTOS API function.
+Since it is non-preemptive, tasks execute on the CPU until they voluntarily relinquish the CPU by calling an appropriate RTOS API function.
 The RTOS API (see [API Reference]) gives tasks access to the objects that the RTOS provides.
 They include [Interrupt Service Routines], [Signals], [Time and Timers], [Mutexes], and [Message Queues].